How Realistic is YouTube Monetization?

 Join Affiliate Programs

-If you don’t have enough influence yet to monetize through the YPP, you don’t have to wait to start making money.
+If you don’t have enough influence yet to monetize your youtube channel through the YPP, you don’t have to wait to start making money.
 While you should still focus on creating watchable content and growing your YouTube channel, you can join affiliate programs in the meantime to start generating passive income through your posts.

 Here’s how affiliate programs work: